December 7, 2016

 What is the GM Salmon?

-The U.S. company AquaBounty is asking the U.S. to approve its genetically engineered (GE, also called genetically modified or GM) Atlantic salmon for human consumption and says it will soon ask for approval in Canada.
+The U.S. company AquaBounty has genetically engineered (GE, also called genetically modified or GM) Atlantic salmon.
 The company claims its “AquAdvantage” salmon grow to market-size twice as fast as other farmed salmon.
 That’s because the Atlantic salmon are engineered with a growth hormone gene from Chinook salmon and genetic material from ocean pout (an eel-like creature).

 The GM Salmon is from Canada